kiko-bot/Surestart_Spring_2023_VAIL/README.md

 |  | [Day 13](https://github.com/MySureStart/Spring_2023_VAIL/tree/main/Day_13/) | [Day 14](https://github.com/MySureStart/Spring_2023_VAIL/tree/main/Day_14/) | Review | Day 15 | Day 16 | |
 |  | Day 17 | Day 18| Day 19 | Day 20 | Finale | |

-## Phase 1
+## Program Phase 1: The Tech Training Phase

-The first 3.5 weeks will be a self-paced learning phase with the mentoring and support from SureStart, as well as other experienced R&D professionals from other organizations, including top universities.
+The first phase of SureStart VAIL is the Tech Training phase, which will last 3.5 weeks.
+This phase is a self-paced learning phase, in which students working in a team-based learning environment, supported by SureStart mentors, complete 14 technical modules focussed on building foundational AI knowledge and hands-on Machine Learning skills.
+Besides mentoring from the SureStart mentoring team, trainees will also receive advice, tips and recommendations for experienced academics and industry experts through our Career Pathways seminar series.

+The modules are as follows:

 Day 1: We start the program off with an introduction to machine learning algorithms, and how a state of the art library makes it easy and fun to run on-the-shelf machine learning models for Linear Regression, Decision Trees and Random Forest.

-**Day 1** We start the program off with an introduction to machine learning algorithms, and how a state of the art library makes it easy and fun to run on-the-shelf machine learning models for Linear Regression, Decision Trees and Random Forest.

-Day 2: Once we have looked at simpler machine learning models we come to slightly more powerful AI tools such as Deep Learning models and Tensorflow which is a library in python which helps build deep neural networks as easily as stacking blocks of neural layers.
+Day 2: Once we have looked at simpler machine learning models, we come to slightly more powerful AI tools such as Deep Learning models and Tensorflow which is a library in python which helps build deep neural networks as easily as stacking blocks of neural layers.

 Day 3: While there exist many libraries which make it easy to build many complex neural networks, they sheild us from the inner workings of the same and we get what is a blackbox in to their workings.
 Today we shall build a simple neural network from scratch and study it.